estebanarrua/Tribute-DoubleDragon3/README.md

 In order to develop all this tribute game, I use a modular programming technique.
 You can see the code and test the game in [GitHub](https://github.com/estebanarrua/Tribute-DoubleDragon3) and a video demostation from [Youtube](https://youtu.be/nI-Og8l2CT4).

+Also you can download the release version in this [page](https://github.com/estebanarrua/Tribute-DoubleDragon3/releases).